 - The tertiary treatment reduces harmful chemicals like ammoniacal nitrogen and phosphorous.

-- The sludge is the solid waste that is obtained during treatment of waste water.
-These solid wastes are disposed safely.
+- The sludge is the solid waste that is obtained during the treatment of waste water.
+These solid wastes are disposed of safely.

-- The sludge is dehydrated before being disposed for agriculture soil amendment.
+- The sludge is dehydrated before being disposed of for agriculture soil amendment.

 - Sludge can be used for biogas treatment for agriculture use

 Scope of CFD Modeling for Sewage Flow Treatment

 - Sewage flow consists of water, suspended dirt particles, and heavy animal oils.
 This is the problem of multiphase flow.